Covid-19 variant JN.1 is now the leading cause of infections in the US. Here’s what you need to know | KRDO

 Variant trackers say they expect JN.1 to become the leading coronavirus variant around the world in a matter of weeks.

-Vaccine immunity is expected to remain “cross-reactive” to JN.1 – a descendent of the variant BA.2.86, a subvariant that came to the world’s attention over the summer because of the large number of changes to its spike proteins.
+Vaccine immunity is expected to remain “cross-reactive” to JN.1, a descendant of the variant BA.2.86, itself a subvariant that came to the world’s attention over the summer because of the large number of changes to its spike proteins.

-The World Health Organization named it a variant of interest on Tuesday because of its “rapidly increasing spread” but noted that the additional public health risk remains low.

 Covid-19 caused 7 hospitalizations for every 100,000 people in the week ending December 9, accounting for a 3% increase, CDC data shows.

-More than three-quarters of US hospital beds are currently in use due to Covid-19 hospitalizations, which is largely in line with trends over the past three years.
+More than three-quarters of US hospital beds are currently in use, which is largely in line with trends over the past three years since the Covid-19 pandemic.
 However, the CDC warns that rising respiratory virus hospitalizations could strain health care resources in the coming weeks.

 Overall Covid-19 data shows weekly hospitalizations have been trending down in recent weeks.

-Note: Correction: A previous version of this article misstated the number of US hospital beds in use by Covid-19 patients.